UCF/WP-Shortcode-Interface/README.md

 ## Changelog ##

+### 0.2.1 ###
+Bug Fixes:
+* Fixed the generated url for a spinner icon used in the admin interface that could cause internal redirect problems.

 ### 0.2.0 ###
 Enhancements:
 * Added ability to assign a shortcode to a group for better organization within the shortcode select dropdown